 Our team

-We are available to speak to the parents of the affected children in addition to patients who are now 18 years of age or older that may have been impacted by the misdiagnosis on the part of this HSE employee.
+At Coleman Legal LLP, we have a team of highly qualified solicitors and legal executives with extensive experience in medical misdiagnosis, mismanagement of medication, and deficits in care.
+We are available to speak to the parents of the affected children and patients who are now 18 years of age or older that may have been impacted by the misdiagnosis on the part of this HSE employee.

 Coleman Legal LLP